 The simple answer is probably not.
-Khao Lak’s geographic unique location the Khao Lak weather may be very localised and change without warning.
+Khao Lak’s unique geographic location means that Khao Lak weather may be very localized and change without warning.
 It is not uncommon for the weather in Khao Lak to be different on opposite sides of the road.
 Making it almost impossible to predict accurately.

 That said however, Khao Lak is generally warm all year round.
-With average temperatures between 28°C and 32°C. This area of Thailand has 2 distinct seasons, the dry season, from approximately mid-October to mid-April, and the monsoon season from approximately the end of April to mid-October.
-The peak tourist season is usually between November and February, when the weather is usually most settled.
+Khao Lak weather averages between 28°C and 32°C. This area of Thailand has 2 distinct seasons, the dry season, from approximately mid-October to mid-April, and the monsoon season from approximately the end of April to mid-October.
+The maint tourist season is usually between November and April, when the weather is usually better.

 In the dry season, Khao Lak can often go for 6 weeks with out a single drop of rain or a cloud in the sky so it is important to take sensible precautions to reduce the risk of heat stroke or dehydrating.
-Most people will say this is the best time to travel to Khao Lak, as the weather is more settled.
+Most people will say this is the best time to travel to Khao Lak.

 Be sure to carry sunblock and drinking water with you, wearing a light weight sun hat is also highly advisable.
 The hot and dry weather at this time of year makes it perfect for snorkelling and diving.
 With calm seas and great visibility.

 Of all the Khao Lak seasons, the dry season is the best time to go on a snorkeling trip in Khao Lak.